Rapid Application Development toolkit for building Administrative Web Applications

 } // if

-Note here that as an absolute minimum there MUST be a subdirectory for the default language, and this subdirectory MUST contain a full set of the expected files.
+Note here that as an absolute minimum there MUST be a subdirectory for the default language, and this subdirectory MUST contain a full set of the expected files otherwise the application will be terminated.

-This uses the getLanguageSubDir() function to locate the relevant language subdirectory for the ./screens path before loading in the specified screen structure file.
+This uses the getLanguageFile() function to locate the relevant language subdirectory in the './screens' or './reports/' path before loading in the specified file.

 {

-// get subdirectory which matches user's language code
+// locate file in subdirectory which matches user's language code

 } // if